Simonjohanning/EnergyEconomicLab_Playground/README.md

 ## Components

 The Playground is embedded in a project using two further components: An open data platform (located within the [WindNODE Energiedatenmarktplatz](https://datenmarkt.windnode.de/dataset)) and a blockchain layer within the WindNODE Blockchain Smart Energy project (internal documents only).
-The other components are mostly developed indepently from this component, and will be joined according to (yet internal) interface specifications.
+The other components are mostly developed independently from this component, and will be joined according to (yet internal) interface specifications.
 Within this project, these components are represented by the [Mock EDM Service](src/app/core/mock-edm.service.ts) and the [Blockchain Transaction Service](src/app/core/blockchain-transaction.service.ts), which will function as the interface at a later stage (probably with some respective refactoring).

 ...other components